CFLadestationen/CfOnlinestatus/README.md

 ## Requirements
 To use this software, you will need
-- a compatible microcontroller platform (currently ESP8266 or Arduino).
+- a compatible microcontroller platform (currently ESP8266).
 If you don't know what to use, buy the following:
   - Microcontroller board: [WEMOS D1 mini Pro](https://wiki.wemos.cc/products:d1:d1_mini_pro) (under 10$/10€)
   - Power supply: Any USB charger that provides a **stable** 500 mA or more, e.g. [MeanWell HDR-15-5](http://www.meanwell.com/productPdf.aspx?i=751)
   - Level shifter(s): The ESP8266 only supports 3.3V input, so you will need a [logic level converter](http://www.ebay.com/sch/?_nkw=logic%20level%20converter%203.3v) to connect 5V inputs